edHelper.com

 1 Ralph Bunche worked to save the human race.
 He cared about the people of the entire world.
 He had to fight injustice in his own country before he could reach the people of the world, though.

 3 When Ralph was just ten years old, his family moved to New Mexico.
-Neither of his parents was very healthy.
+Neither of his parents were very healthy.
 They thought the dry air in the West might help them.
 Two years after the move both parents were dead.
 It was now up to Ralph's grandmother to raise Ralph and his two sisters.

 4 Ralph's grandmother moved the family to Los Angeles, California.
 Each member of the family worked to make sure they could survive.
 Ralph would not let his extra jobs interfere with his schooling.
 His outstanding intelligence became clear at an early age.
 He began winning prizes for his intellect beginning in elementary school.

-Paragraphs 5 to 11:
+Paragraphs 6 to 11:

 For the complete story with questions: click here for printable